Easy weight loss diet (with meal plan)

 • Celery

-• Pretty much any green leafy vegetable with the exception of iceberg lettuce
+• Pretty much any green leafy vegetable (except iceberg lettuce)

 Eat 2 – 4 servings of the following throughout the day: